paulklemm/regression-heatmap-paper/Cover Letter.md

     * Created new paragraph Selecting and Scaling the Descriptive Regression Metric
     * Paragraph *3D Prism as Data Mini-Map* goes into details on early prototypes of the 3D prism and why these designs were discarded
     * [Reviewer 2] Justified selection of interaction techniques
+    * [Reviewer 3] The paragraph **Cube Slice Selection** of Section **5.2 Regression Cube Visualization** was revised to be more precise.
+The area below the prism is in fact be used to identify the correct position of the current slice.

 Additional Changes
 ------------------